I tried 7 Captions AI alternatives: The best AI content tools of 2026

 • Syncing projects between your phone and computer can be a little clunky sometimes.

 Pricing: CapCut is famous for being free, but they do have a Pro version.
-I couldn't find an official pricing page, but the Pro subscription typically costs around $9.99/month and gets you more effects, templates, and cloud storage.
+There's no official public pricing page, but the Pro subscription typically costs around $9.99/month and gets you more effects, templates, and cloud storage.

 Beyond video clips: Automating content with Captions AI alternatives